maxzhang666/Stars/README.md

 *   [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients.

-*   [xming521/WeClone](https://github.com/xming521/WeClone) - 🚀 One-stop solution for creating your digital avatar from chat history 💡 Fine-tune LLMs with your chat logs to capture your unique style, then bind to a chatbot to bring your digital self to life.  从聊天记录创造数字分身的一站式解决方案
+*   [xming521/WeClone](https://github.com/xming521/WeClone) - 🚀 One-stop solution for creating your AI twin from chat history 💡 Fine-tune LLMs with your chat logs to capture your unique style, then bind to a chatbot to bring your digital self to life.  从聊天记录创造数字分身的一站式解决方案

 *   [FoundationAgents/OpenManus](https://github.com/FoundationAgents/OpenManus) - No fortress, purely open ground.
 OpenManus is Coming.